mojolicious/minion.js/README.md

 processed after a certain amount of time, will be considered stuck and fail automatically, depending on the value of the `minion.stuckAfter` property.
 So an admin can take a look and resolve the issue.

+## Examples

+This distribution also contains a great example application you can use for inspiration.
+The [link checker](https://github.com/mojolicious/minion.js/tree/main/examples/linkcheck) will show you how to integrate background jobs into well-structured [mojo.js](https://mojojs.org) applications.

 ## API

 Minion uses a PostgreSQL backend by default, but allows for 3rd party implementations of alternative backends.
 See the